 Growing up, I never dreamed of building custom houses or developing apartment complexes.
 All I wanted to do was play sports and race motorcycles.
 My Dad was a pipefitter, and as he was building our house growing up, I remember looking at all the pipes in the mechanical room and cleaning copper fittings wondering how it all worked.

 After graduating, I started buying small apartment buildings.
-I remember working my day job while figuring out how I was going to increase rent by an $100 per month.
-I got a few more units under my belt and I was having more fun working on apartment buildings than my “real job.”
-I knew that I had to try it on my own, so I handed in my laptop and started buying more apartment buildings and fixing up houses.
+I remember working my day job while figuring out how I was going to improve the properties.
+I got a few more units under my belt and I was having more fun working on apartment buildings than working in my “real job.”
+I knew that I had to try it on my own, so I handed in my company laptop and started buying more apartment buildings and fixing up houses.
 The houses got bigger and the apartment buildings got larger.
-But one thing stayed the same – integrity, honesty, faith, and hard work.
+One thing stayed the same – integrity, honesty, faith, and hard work.
 After all the projects though one thing became very clear.
 I realized that I wasn’t driving the bus alone.
 It was my faith and God.
 That is very clear to me now.